santiago-sanitation-systems/Santiago.jl/README.md

 using Logging
 using LoggingExtras

-# - on console show only warings and errors, write everything in the logfile 'info.log'
+# - on console show only warnings and errors, write everything in the logfile 'info.log'
 mylogger = TeeLogger(
     MinLevelLogger(FileLogger("info.log"), Logging.Debug),  # logs to file
     MinLevelLogger(ConsoleLogger(), Logging.Warn)           # logs to console